 - ½ medium red onion, thinly sliced

-- ½ medium tomato, vine-ripe
+- ½ medium vine-ripe tomato

-- ¼ cup parsley, flat-leaf, chopped
+- ¼ cup flat leaf parsley, chopped

-- sprinkle sumac
+- ¼ teaspoon ground sumac

 - If using dry beans, rinse and soak them in water overnight.